OfflineIMAP/offlineimap.github.io/_posts/2016-06-14-dependencies-policy.md

 {:.note}

-Currently, the code allows ***any newer release***.
+Currently, the code allows ***any newer release*** than the bundled imaplib2 version.
 I expect we will stick to this policy.

 ### Official support

-While loading and running a newer version than the bundled imaplib2 is allowed, this does **not** mean this release is officialy supported for offlineimap.
+While loading and running a newer version is allowed, this does **not** mean this release is officialy supported for offlineimap.

 {:.warning}